Xomega-Net/Xomega.Docs/docs/tutorial/3-details/8-lookup-selection.md

 ### Custom service implementation

-Since we have custom output parameters, we will need to build the model to regenerate the services, and provide custom implementations in the `ReadListAsync` method of the `CustomerService` class as follows.
+Since we have custom output parameters, we will need to build the model to regenerate the services and provide custom implementations in the `ReadListAsync` method of the `CustomerService` class as follows.

 ```cs title="CustomerService.cs"
 public partial class CustomerService : BaseService, ICustomerService